 - Punitive damages for violations of the law

 Free Consultation · Lowest Contingency Fees · Nationwide Representation

-The Law Offices of Lyle C. Cavin, Jr. & Associates, has earned a national reputation for providing a formidable voice to injured seamen across the United States.
+The Law Offices of Cavin and Marks, Jr. & Associates, has earned a national reputation for providing a formidable voice to injured seamen across the United States.
 Our attorneys work as a true team, combining more than 150 years of maritime law and personal injury trial experience to ensure that you have the strongest case possible to win.
 Our firm has recovered multimillion-dollar verdicts and settlements in federal and state courts in port cities throughout the country.

 We work with a trusted network of talented maritime lawyers and professional experts throughout every major water transport city in the United States.
 If you have a question about failure of a shipowner to provide maintenance and cure after your accident, ask one of our attorneys.
 Contact us to arrange a free case evaluation, 510-291-4743 or 888-340-7991.
 From our offices in Oakland, California, we represent injured seamen across the United States.